Long QT Syndrome and Torsades de Pointes Ventricular Tachycardia

 Some people are born with long QT syndrome.
 In other people, the disorder is caused by low serum levels of potassium, a very slow heart rhythm, or a drug.
 Often, antiarrhythmic drugs cause long QT syndrome, but certain antidepressants and certain antiviral and antifungal drugs can also cause it.

-ECG is used to detect long QT syndrome.
+Electrocardiography (ECG) is used to detect long QT syndrome.

 Because some forms of long QT syndrome are inherited, people who have a family history of the disorder or have relatives who have died unexpectedly because of a heart problem may be tested for long QT syndrome.

-Cardioversion is needed if ventricular fibrillation develops.
+Defibrillation is needed if ventricular fibrillation develops.
 Sometimes doctors also give magnesium sulfate.

 If a drug is the cause, it is stopped.